munichmade/elixir-docker-template/README.md

 #### Renaming containers

-You might want to adapt the naming of the Docker stack images like use something more meaningful than f.e. `template-mutagen` for the sync container.
+You might want to adapt the naming of the Docker stack containers like use something more meaningful than f.e. `app` for the application container.
 Please check and replace occurrences in the following file:

-- `docker-compose.yml`

-## Setting up a Phoenix project

-This is an example of what needs to be done additionally when setting up a Phoenix project.

-- Set up the project via template
-- Change the `docker-compose.yml` and comment in the DB container
+- Change `compose.yml`
-- Adapt the `docker/app/Dockerfile` and comment in the Postgres client and `phx_new` part
-- Adapt the `docker/app/run.sh` script
+- Adapt `justfile`
-- Run `./dev create mix phx.new . --app app_name`
-  - Answer all question except the dependency installation with `yes`
-- Stop the stack with `./dev clean`
-- Change the `config/dev.exs` and set the database `hostname` to `db` and the endpoint config to have `http: [ip: {0, 0, 0, 0}, port: 4000],`
-- Start the project with `./dev start`

 ## License